-Compostable Mulch Film for Vegetables
+Compostable Mulch Film for Vegetable Production

 For professional vegetable growers.

-Built to carry the crop — not fail mid-season
+Built to carry the crop, not fail mid-season

 Vegetable Production Is Not One-Size-Fits-All